logto-io/rfcs/draft/0004-user-sign-in-experience.md

 ### 8.2 Simplified experience API calls

 Reduce the complexity of the experience API calls.
 We are considering merging several API calls into a single API call to simplify the user interaction flow.
-For example, omit the extra `/submit` request for the sign-in experience, consider introducing a `autoSubmit` flag in some of the interaction APIs to automatically submit the interaction once all the requirements are met.
+For example, omit the extra submit request for the sign-in experience, consider introducing a `autoSubmit` flag in some of the interaction APIs to automatically submit the interaction once all the requirements are met.

 ### 8.3 Provide additional custom user profiles in a sign-in experience